Jing25/Geospatial_Data_manipulation/README.md

-Three types of geographic data (GeoTiff, Shapefile and NetCDF) manipulation with Python
+Reading three types of geographic data (GeoTiff, Shapefile and NetCDF) with Python.

+Packages used:
+- geopandas -> Shapefile
+- xarray -> netCDF
+- rasterio -> geotiff